FBW32/pb-basic-test/README.md

 # Test - Programming Basics
 ## Test Instructions
 * Work from the `index.js` file provided in this repository.
-* Follow all of the instructions below to complete the test.
+* Follow all of the instructions below to complete the test. **Important**: Make sure that the names of your variables/functions match the names in the instructions below.
 * Remember to print all your solutions.
 * Good luck!